 What Affects the Price?

-Several factors influence the cost of a construction stage inspection.
+Several factors influence construction stage inspection cost.

-- Location and travel: Sites in outer suburbs or regional areas may incur a travel surcharge
+| Location and travel | Outer suburbs or regional areas may include travel fees |

 The Value Argument: Inspection Cost vs Build Cost